ena141/Go-WebServer/README.md

-# A simple Go Web Server
+# Simple Go Web Server
 A simple implementation of a Web Server in Go.

 ## Description